 Myocarditis, pericarditis, and anaphylaxis have been reported following administration of the Novavax COVID-19 Vaccine, Adjuvanted outside of clinical trials.

-Additional adverse reactions, some of which may be serious, may become apparent with more widespread use of the Novavax COVID-19 Vaccine, Adjuvanted.
+Additional adverse reactions, some of which may be serious, may become apparent with more widespread use of the Novavax COVID- 19 Vaccine, Adjuvanted.

 Report adverse events to the Vaccine Adverse Event Reporting System (VAERS).
-While this vaccine is under Emergency Use Authorization (EUA) (https://www.fda.gov/emergency-use-preparedness-and-response/mcm-legal-regulatory-and-policy-framework/emergency-use-authorization), healthcare professionals are required to report to VAERS:
+While this vaccine is under Emergency Use Authorization (EUA) (FACT SHEET FOR HEALTHCARE PROVIDERS ADMINISTERING VACCINE:), healthcare professionals are required to report to VAERS:

-- Vaccine administration errors (whether associated with an adverse event [AE] or not) - Serious AEs (irrespective of attribution to vaccination) - Cases of COVID-19 that result in hospitalization or death - Any additional AEs and revised safety requirements per the Food and Drug Administration's (https://www.
+- Vaccine administration errors (whether associated with an adverse event [AE] or not) - Serious AEs (irrespective of attribution to vaccination) - Cases of COVID-19 that result in hospitalization or death - Any additional AEs and revised safety requirements per the Food and Drug Administration's (FACT SHEET FOR HEALTHCARE PROVIDERS ADMINISTERING VACCINE:) conditions for use of an authorized vaccine throughout the duration of the EUA - Healthcare professionals are encouraged to report to VAERS (https://vaers.hhs.gov): - Clinically important adverse events that occur after vaccination, even if you are not sure whether the vaccine caused the adverse event